universal-ctags/ctags/docs/man/ctags.1.rst

 	the tag entries (see "`TAG FILE FORMAT`_", below, and, "`Fields`_", above, for more information).

-	The parameter flags is a set of one-letter flags (and/or name flags), each representing one type of extension field to include.
+	The parameter flags is a set of one-letter flags (and/or long-name flags), each representing one type of extension field to include.
 	Each letter or group of letters may be preceded by either '+' to add it to the default set, or '-' to exclude it.
 In the absence of any